About the implementation of a fluent interface

 • something to store actions per command, ActionsForCommand

-For the implementation of the IChooseCommandAndAction interface i have decided to create a class that falls back on my classes that handle IChooseCommand and IChooseAction already:
+For the implementation of the IChooseCommandAndAction interface i have decided to create a class that falls back on my classes that handle IChooseCommand and IChooseAction already

 public class CommandAndActionForState<tstate, TCommand> : IChooseCommandAndAction<tstate, TCommand>